dotnet/tye/docs/reference/schema.md

 The registry could be a DockerHub username (`exampleuser`) or the hostname of a container registry (`example.azureci.io`).

 If this is not specified in configuration, interactive deployments will prompt for it.

+#### `namespace` (string)

+Allows configuring the Kubernetes namespace used by commands that operate on Kubernetes.
+If unconfigured, Tye will use the namespace of the current Kubernetes context.

+The namespace specified in `tye.yaml` can be overridden at the command line.

+> :bulb: Use `kubectl config view --minify --output 'jsonpath={..namespace}'` to view the current namespace.

 #### `services` (`Service[]`) *required*